 An example of this is landlord satisfaction scoring, which measures the likelihood of your landlords to recommend your service to their friends.
 This gives agencies an insight into which landlords are happy with their service, who is a fan and therefore a good candidate for referrals, and who is a detractor—perhaps preparing to leave your agency.
 Knowing how landlords feel about your business gives you the opportunity to save landlords before they leave, and invest more heavily in your promoters.

-Another way that Property Management software can help agencies make
+Property Management software can help agencies make

 smarter investment decisions is through data and reporting that analyses the amount of time and money spent managing a property, versus the amount of money that property makes for the agency on a yearly basis.
 By being able to identify which properties earn the most to the least, and which cost the most to the least to manage, principals can fine-tune their rent roll for maximum profit.